Fort Knox Middle High School ‘purples up’ for Month of the Military Child

 |0

-This work, Fort Knox Middle High School ‘purples up’ for Month of the Military Child, by Savannah Baird, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Knox Middle High School ‘purples up’ for Month of the Military Child [Image 3 of 3], by Savannah Baird, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.